zmarkan/cicd-workshop/README.md

 The scripts to run are:

-`./scripts/do_0_start.sh` - Beginning of first chapter
+`./scripts/do_1_start.sh` - Beginning of first chapter
-`./scripts/do_1.sh` - End of first chapter/Start of second chapter
+`./scripts/do_2.sh` - End of first chapter/Start of second chapter
-`./scripts/do_2.sh` - End of second chapter/Start of third chapter
+`./scripts/do_3.sh` - End of second chapter/Start of third chapter
-`./scripts/do_3.sh` - You get the gist
-`./scripts/do_4.sh` - The rest left as an excercise to the reader
+`./scripts/do_4.sh` - Final state
+`./scripts/do_5_dynamic.sh` - Final state using Dynamic configuration

 The chapters will copy and overwrite certain files in your workspace, so after running each script, commit the changes and push it, which will run it on CircleCI.

 ### Overview of the project

 The project is a simple web application, that is packaged in a Docker container, and deployed on Kubernetes - hosted on DigitalOcean infrastructure.
-We also have some tests, a security scan, building the image, provisioning the infrastructure, deploying it, and breaking it down.
+We also have some tests, a security scan, building the image, provisioning the infrastructure and deploying the application.

-### Workshop flow
+### Workshop topics covered

-Chap 1:
+#### Chapter 1 - Basics of CI/CD

-- yaml
+- YAML
-- setting up the first pipeline
+- Setting up the first pipeline
-- writing a job
+- Writing a job and workflow
-- running tests
+- Running tests
-- deps without the orb (npm install)
+- Reporting test results
+- Installing dependencies manually
+- Caching dependencies
-- using the orb
+- Using the orb to install and cache dependencies
-- Contexts and secrets
+- Setting up secrets and contexts
-- build the docker image & push to docker hub
+- Build the docker image & push to docker hub

-Chap 2:
+#### Chapter 2 - A realistic CI/CD pipeline

 - Run security scan w/ Snyk
-- Build the docker image
 - Cloud native principles
 - Provision infrastructure with Terraform on DigitalOcean
-- Deploy to infra
+- Deploy to infrastructure
+- Run a smoke test on deployed app
+- Destroy the deployed application and provisioned infrastructure
+- Manual approval step before destroy
 - approve and destroy (explain approval job)

-Chap 3:
+#### Chapter 3 - Advanced CircleCI concepts

-- Running test in matrix
+- Running test in matrix across multiple versions
-- Test splitting (populate with a long test)
+- Using test splitting to tear down a long running test suite
-- Pipeline params & scheduled jobs
-- Branch and param filters
+- Filtering pipelines on branches and tags

-Chap 4:

-- Dynamic config

-Assignment:

-- do something for swag and sense of personal accomplishment

-### Terraform Cloud

-Terraform is a tool that helps you manage your cloud infrastructurte.
+- Scheduling pipelines and using pipeline parametres to drive the flow

+#### Chapter 4 - Using Dynamic Configuration to select what gets built when

+- Add a flow that only build the application and run tests if files outside of scripts have changed

 ## Chapter 1 - Basics of CircleCI

 Most of our work will be in `./circleci/config.yml` - the CircleCI configuration file.
 This is where we will be describing our CI/CD pipelines.
 This workshop is written in chapters, so you can jump between them by running scripts in `srcipts/` dir, if you get lost and want to catch up with something.
-To begin, prepare your environment for the initial state by running the start script: `./scripts/do_0_start.sh`
+To begin, prepare your environment for the initial state by running the start script: `./scripts/do_1_start.sh`

-Go to app.circleci.com, log in with your GitHub account (or create a new one).
+Go to app.circleci.com, and if you haven't yet, log in with your GitHub account (or create a new one).
 Navigate to the `Projects` tab, and find this workshop project there - `cicd-workshop`.

 First we will create a basic continuous integration pipeline, which will run your tests each time you commit some code.
 Run a commit for each instruction.